megamiii/DeepLearningPortfolio/README.md

 # DeepLearningPortfolio
 DeepLearningPortfolio is a comprehensive collection of Jupyter notebooks showcasing my deep learning projects and experiments.
-It includes implementations and explorations of advanced image augmentation techniques, mixup methods like Input Mixup, CutMix, Manifold Mixup, as well as analyses of model robustness and calibration.

 ## 1. Softmax Loss
 The "Softmax Loss" directory in this repository contains two Jupyter notebooks that focus on the implementation and application of the softmax loss function in neural networks.
 Here's a brief overview of each notebook: